Marlins vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Braxton Garrett and the Miami Marlins will take the field against the Washington Nationals and starting pitcher Jake Irvin on Saturday at Nationals Park.
+Jorge Soler and the Miami Marlins take the field against Jeimer Candelario and the Washington Nationals on Sunday at 1:35 PM ET, in the final of a three-game series at Nationals Park.

-The Marlins are -155 moneyline favorites in this matchup against the Nationals (+125).
-A 9-run total has been listed for the game.
+The Nationals are +135 moneyline underdogs in this matchup against the favored Marlins (-160).
+The game's total has been set at 9 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.